 Statistics: Each child would acted as their own control and Wilcoxon signed ranked matched pairs statistical test used to compare performance indicators before and after introduction of the service for each individual child.
-We also planned to record the number of

-'rapid response' visits and the number of treatment days in the community for each child, and also whether the child was receiving or was started on prophylactic antibiotics, home ventilation and / or enteral feeding.
+We also planned to record the number of or was started on prophylactic antibiotics, home ventilation and / or enteral feeding.
 Information regarding deaths of children who had been referred to the service and of local children with neurodisability would be obtained from the district child death review database.[19]